Higher Yoneda product structures and Iwasawa algebras modulo $p$: Introduction

 \subsection{Main result}

 In this paper, we contribute to the equivalences Sorensen studied, ``bringing them full circle'' in a certain sense that we will now explain.
 Like Sorensen, we will emphasize the case that $G=I$, due the difficulty in computing $\Omega^!$ (merely as a graded $k$-vector space) in all but a handful of cases.
-In our case $G=I$, there is an equivalence introduced by Pontryagin duality
+We will let $\Omega := k\lb G\rb$ denote the Iwasawa algebra; then we may apply the equivalence produced by Pontryagin duality,

 where $\Mod(\Omega)$ denotes the category of pseudocompact left $\Omega$-modules.
 The series of equivalences of derived categories that we want to ``bring full circle'' is

 as seen in \cite[pg.\ 153]{sorensen2020}.